 - What should you choose: Gold ETF or Silver ETF?

 A Gold ETF (Exchange-Traded Fund) is a financial instrument that tracks the price of gold and trades on stock exchanges just like shares.
 These funds are backed by physical gold, and their value is tied to the precious metal’s market price.
+Investors can buy and sell Gold ETFs through a demat account making them similar to equity shares.

-How Gold ETFs work
+How Gold ETFs Work?

 Pros and cons of Gold ETFs